Employer of Record

 Paid Time Off

-- Paid time off is also provided for Morocco’s 13 official national holidays.
+• Paid time off is also provided for Morocco’s official public holidays.

 Leave for Medical Reasons